AlmendroHub/AlmendroPortfolio/README.md

 ├── pnpm-lock.yaml
 ```

-b) gh-pages: is a simplification of the angular files to only display the main files.
+b) **gh-pages**: is a simplification of the angular files to only display the main files.

 ```
 .